|

 "Take It Big" the Ozzie Nelson Orchestra.

-"The Duke is Tops" - with Lena Horne, Ralph Cooper, and
+“The Duke is Tops” – with Lena Horne, Ralph Cooper, and The Cats and the Fiddle.

-"The Fabulous Dorseys" - also has guest appearances of
+“The Fabulous Dorseys” – also has guest appearances of Paul Whiteman and his Orchestra.
+They play Marie, Green Eyes, etc.

-"The Fleet's In" with Jimmy Dorsey and band playing Tangerine,
+“The Fleet’s In” with Jimmy Dorsey and band playing Tangerine, and Amapola.

-"The Gang's All Here" with Benny Goodman playing two
+“The Gang’s All Here” with Benny Goodman playing two tunes, and a bevy of banana toting girls.

-"The Ladies Man" (1961) with Jerry Lewis, Vicki Benet, and
+“The Ladies Man” (1961) with Jerry Lewis, Vicki Benet, and Harry James.

 "The Sky's The Limit"

-"The Strip" (MGM-1951) with Mickey Rooney, Vic Damone and
+“The Strip” (MGM-1951) with Mickey Rooney, Vic Damone and Louis Armstrong.

-"Thrill Of A Romance."
+“Thrill Of A Romance”

-"Time Out For Rhythm" (1941) with Rudy Vallee, Ann Miller
+“Time Out For Rhythm” (1941) with Rudy Vallee, Ann Miller & The Three Stooges: stars the Casa Loma Orchestra playing Boogie Woogie Man.

-"Twenty Million Sweethearts" stars the Mills
+“Twenty Million Sweethearts” stars the Mills Brothers.

-one also but it really just covers a huge revue of Harry James (plays a
+“Two Girls and a Sailor” there’s something of a story to this one also but it really just covers a huge revue of Harry James (plays a few tunes), Xavier Cugat, Gracie Allen, Lena Horne, several more… and Jimmie Durante performing Inka Dinka Doo!

 "Variety Show" with Fred Waring and his band.